nervosnetwork/ckb-auth/docs/secp256r1.md

-A simple way to use ECDSA-SHA256/secp256r1 signature algorithm to lock ckb cells is to sign the transaction hash (or maybe `sighash_all`, i.e. hashing all fields including transaction hash and other witnesses in this input group) with `litecoin-cli`, and then leverage ckb-auth to check the validity of this signature.
+A simple way to use ECDSA-SHA256/secp256r1 signature algorithm to lock ckb cells is to sign the transaction hash (or maybe `sighash_all`, i.e. hashing all fields including transaction hash and other witnesses in this input group) with `openssl`, and then leverage ckb-auth to check the validity of this signature.
 See [the docs](./auth.md) for more details.

 # Generate signature with openssl